alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 If confirmed, the system may state:

-[Project Name] is AI Foundations Source-Line Anchored.
+[Project Name] is AI Foundations / Origin | Continuum Source-Line Anchored.

 Source-line: